Dieterbe/dieterblog/content/post/graphite-statsd-gotchas.md

 own,
 independent computations, and emit the same output metric, overwriting each other.
-So if you run a statsd server per host, you should include the host in your keys.
+So if you run a statsd server per host, you should include the host in the metrics you're sending into statsd, or into the prefixStats (or similar option) for your statsd server.

-Takeaway: don't send the same key to multiple statsd servers
+Takeaway: don't send the same key to multiple statsd servers that have the same prefix configured.

+(note: there's some other statsd options to diversify metrics but the global prefix is the most simple and common one used)

 12) statsd is "fire and forget" &amp; udp sends "have no overhead".